parvex/residual-continual-learning-benchmark/README.md

 # Continual-Learning-Benchmark ResCL

-This is fork of https://github.com/GT-RIPL/Continual-Learning-Benchmark with implemented ResCL
+This is fork of https://github.com/GT-RIPL/Continual-Learning-Benchmark with implemented residual continual learning from https://arxiv.org/abs/2002.06774.
+Achieved accuarcy was 77.83% on incremental task learning.

 Learning agent for ResCL was implemented in agents/regularization.py in class ResCL and combination of models in models/combined.py